ajayagrawalgit/LVManage/README.md

 # LVManage
-A ONE STOP OPEN SOURCE LVM COMMAND LINE UTILITY
+A One Stop - Open Source LVM Command Line Utility